r-simmer/simmer/cran-comments.md

-## New minor release
+## New patch release

-Some new features and improvements for dealing with trajectories.
-Functions have been converted to S3 methods and some of them have been deprecated.
-In particular, we plan to remove all the plotting functionalities in the next release, which are non-essential to DES, and in the meantime, release a new package on CRAN covering these features.
+Some minor new features and fixes.
+Plotting functionalities (deprecated in the previous version) covered by the simmer.plot package have been removed.

 ## Test environments

-* Fedora 25 + GCC + clang (local), R 3.3.2
+* Fedora 25 + GCC + clang (local), R 3.3.3
 * Rocker image, GCC + SAN + R devel
 * Rocker image, clang + UBSAN + R devel
 * Docker image, clang + R patched